Telyl/AddedFeats/README.md

 # WrathMods-AddedFeats
 Additional feats for Pathfinder: Wrath of the Righteous

-Added the following feats:\n
+Added the following feats:
-Planar Focus \n
+Planar Focus
-Favored Animal Focus \n
+Favored Animal Focus
-Forceful Charge \n
+Forceful Charge
-Improved Forceful Charge \n
+Improved Forceful Charge

 Note: Creative liberty has been taken with some of the feats as a direct 1:1 translation was not feasible.